How to Make Your Fillers Last Longer

 Massage and pressure from a facial can cause filler material to dissipate at a quicker rate.
 Fillers last longer when there is less facial movement, so avoiding over-manipulation of the areas injected will stop them breaking down.

-A study carried out by a Turkish university claims that the effect of dermal fillers can be maximised by combing them with injections of Botox.
-It’s a process called ‘chemodenervation’, where the Botox prolongs the life of soft tissue fillers through the way it reduces muscle contractions.
+A study carried out by a Turkish university claims that the effect of dermal fillers can be maximised by combing them with injections of anti-wrinkle treatment.
+It’s a process called ‘chemodenervation’, where the anti-wrinkle product prolongs the life of soft tissue fillers through the way it reduces muscle contractions.

 Raise Your Pillows